zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-security.md

 1. Enforce authentication for the API request
 2. Switch security context for the code that needs it

-Both tasks are easy with the REST API SDK.
+Both tasks are easy with the REST API commons library.

 Let's assume that we have REST API endpoint `/api/v1/my/endpoint` implemented in `MyController` class implemented by method `endpoint`: